Writing Procedures

 Each step is an action

 Each step is an action that a user will perform or a decision that a user must make.
-If an action triggers a response from an application or a system, that response is not a step.
+If an action triggers a response from an application or a system, that response isn’t a step.

 Use an imperative verb in the first sentence of every step to clarify the action that the user will take.
 Format each step as a separate ordered list item.